OpenNebula/docs/source/release_notes/release_notes/features.rst

 Features
 ========

-This section describes the **detailed features and functionality of the latest version of OpenNebula (v4.6)** for the management of private clouds and datacenter virtualization(\*).
+This section describes the **detailed features and functionality of OpenNebula** for the management of private clouds and datacenter virtualization(\*).
 It includes links to the different parts of the documentation and the web site that provide extended information about each feature.
 We also provide a summarized table of `key features <http://opennebula.org/about/key-features/>`__.

 Powerful User Security Management
 =================================